mswart/debler/README.md

 ### Status

 Debler is highly under development.
 This can package full `rails-api` projects on a prototype basic.
 Further experiments and bugfixes are planed for the new future.
-The goal is the use Debler productive within this year (2016) - we will see.
+The goal is the use Debler productively 2018.
+Therefore, more documentation and tests will be added.

 ### Architecture